 On the final Friday night of their visit, Wayne Kaleck opened his exquisite boutique Shoe Stories of Sausalito for a “trunk show” where the women displayed their handcrafted products for locals to come and shop…and shop they did!

 Finally, Roxanne Sheridan graciously opened her lovely home, The Pines, for a farewell party, where we were treated to a presentation of Chileans dancing a traditional “cueca”, in addition to a surprise dance performance by several of the women delegates.

 The Viña del Mar-Sausalito Sister City farewell celebration at the Pines.

 Mike Langford, Sausalito Parks and Recreation Director, and Monica Finnegan, Chair of the Viña del Mar-Sausalito Sister City Program.

-The 2019 Viña del Mar-Sausalito Sister City delegation, the eighth business mentoring exchange provided by Sausalito Sister Cities in Viña del Mar, Monica Finnigan, Elena Rios (pastry chef), Carmen Yanez (jewelry maker) Gladys Cordova (BnB owner and tourism), Antonieta Allamand, president of AGEP and elder care operator, Lizzie Jeremi, Silvia Villablanca (jewelry maker) Paula Lopez (retailer: tobacco, clothing, Jewelry and artisan works), Britania (Mitty) Salinas (painter and artist in Sausalito Art Festival 2019), Karina Parada (textile/clothing designer).
+The 2019 Viña del Mar-Sausalito Sister City delegation, the eighth business mentoring exchange provided by Sausalito Sister City in either VDM or Sausalito: Monica Finnigan, Elena Rios (pastry chef), Carmen Yanez (jewelry maker), Gladys Cordova (BnB owner and tourism), Antonieta Allamand, president of AGEP and elder care operator, Lizzie Jeremi, Silvia Villablanca (jewelry maker) Paula Lopez (retailer: tobacco, clothing, Jewelry and artisan works), Britania (Mitty) Salinas (painter and artist in Sausalito Art Festival 2019), Karina Parada (textile/clothing designer).

 Viña del Mar-Sausalito Sister City delegates, VDM Operations Council, Major Joe Burns, Councilwoman Joan Cox, and Councilman Ray Withy.